GrenoblIX: Origin

-GrenoblIX, contraction of Grenoble and GIX (Global Internet eXchange), is a name of the Internet eXchange point (IXP) of Grenoble in Isère and Auvergne – Rhône-Alpes region.
+GrenoblIX, a contraction of Grenoble and GIX (Global Internet eXchange), is the name of the Internet eXchange point (IXP) of Grenoble in Isère and Auvergne – Rhône-Alpes region.

-GrenoblIX is founded in Grenoble in April 2011 by the non-profit organization Rezopole.
-It operates two sites : GrenoblIX 1 located in the COGENT datacenter, and GrenoblIX 2 located in the Eolas groupe datacenter.
+GrenoblIX was founded in Grenoble in April 2011 by the non-profit organization Rezopole.
+It operates two sites: GrenoblIX 1 located in the COGENT datacenter, and GrenoblIX 2 located in the Eolas groupe datacenter.
 The last site is particular as it is considered as the first eco-friendly datacenter in France.

 Functioning

-IXP gives users the capacity to exchange Internet traffic through peering.
+An IXP gives users the capacity to exchange Internet traffic through peering.
 The members can improve the quality of their bandwidth and avoid additional costs.
-The IXP is an important factor to develop the local Internet : the members located in the same area can exchange traffic locally instead of passing by faraway infrastructures.
+The IXP is an important factor to develop the local Internet: the members located in the same area can exchange traffic locally instead of routing through remote infrastructure.

 Members

 Any person having an Autonomous System number can be connected to GrenoblIX.

-The members connected to IXP NAP are :
+The members connected to IXP NAP are: